Use of archival materials

 - Certain documents containing national security or confidential information may have been withdrawn from the collection(s) and replaced with a withdrawal sheet.
 Researchers may submit formal requests to have these documents reviewed for possible opening.
 Please see the Reference Archivist on duty for guidance with this process.

-- Researchers are strongly advised to read the Copyright Notice included on this page and posted on the Research Room bulletin board.
+- Researchers are strongly advised to read the Copyright Notice posted at each research desk and on the Research Room bulletin board.
 Under current law, copyright holders may still control the publication of unpublished remarks and writings even after the materials are made available for research.
-It is the responsibility of researchers to adhere to “fair use” when quoting from or publishing copyrighted materials.
+It is the responsibility of researchers to adhere to "fair use" when quoting from or publishing copyrighted materials.
 Any use beyond fair use requires written permissions from copyright holders or their designees.

 - The Kennedy Library has two (2) self-service copiers for researcher use in the Main Research Room (fourth floor).
 The copying charge is $0.25 per page.
 We ask that you pay all fees at the end of the day by cash, check, or credit card.
 The code number issued to you will tally the number of copies made; you are responsible for all of the copies registered to that code.
 A different number card is issued each day, so it is important that you return your card and pay your fees daily.